 - costs for any activity that has taken place before a grant is awarded

-National Lottery Grants for Heritage in 2021-22 have taken consideration of the COVID-19 crisis, but are not designed to cover emergency or rescue funding.
+National Lottery Grants for Heritage, up to the end of the 2022–2023 financial year, will take into consideration the COVID-19 crisis, but are not designed to cover emergency or rescue funding.
 We cannot cover the following:

 - anything that contravenes Governments’ advice on Covid-19